HepLib/heplib.github.io/usage.md

     return 0;
 }
 ```
-The above code [hello.cpp](examples/hello.cpp) shows how to perform the D-dimensional trace on a Dirac-γ chain:
+The above code [hello.cpp](examples/hello.cpp) shows how to perform the D-dimensional trace on a Dirac-&#x1D6FE; chain:

 ![](img/tr.png)